saltstack/salt/doc/topics/tutorials/intro_scale.rst

 Too many minions re-connecting
 ==============================
 This is most likely to happen in the testing phase, when all minion keys have already been accepted, the framework is being tested and parameters change frequently in the masters configuration file.

 Upon a service restart, the salt-master generates a new key-pair to encrypt its publications with, but the minions dont yet know about the masters new public key.
 When the first job after the masters restart is published, the minions realize, that they have received a publication they can not decrypt and try to re-auth themselves on the master.

 Because all minions always receive all publications, every single one who can not decrypt the publication, will try to re-auth immediately, causing thousands of minions trying to re-auth at once.
 This can be avoided by setting the

 .. code-block:: yaml

-    random_reauth_delay
+    random_reauth_delay: 60

-in the minions configuration file to stagger the amount of re-auth attempts.
+in the minions configuration file to a higher value and stagger the amount of re-auth attempts.
 Increasing this value will of course increase the time it takes, until all minions are reachable again via salt commands.

 But this is only the salt part that requires tuning.
 The ZeroMQ socket settings on the minion side should also be tweaked.